 Financial modelling by the York Health Economic Consortium confirmed that adopting Healthy.io’s service for people with diabetes unreceptive to traditional testing is cost-effective from year 1.
 Home albumin testing can yield cost savings of £15 per patient over 1 year and £461 over 5 years.
 When adopted across England, the modelling estimated 3,463 cases of ESRD, and 523 deaths would be prevented over 5 years due to an additional 22,946 cases of CKD being diagnosed and save the NHS £209,445,072.
 The same study concluded that if supporting patients with hypertension is included, NHS cost savings of £660 million could be realised in total.

 In 2019, Healthy.io received 510(k) clearance from the U.S. Food and Drug Administration (FDA) for its smartphone-based ACR test to be used in the aid of diagnosing chronic kidney disease (CKD), which affects over 35 million Americans.
 This is the second FDA clearance the company has received.
 The company also closed a $60 million Series C funding round led by Corner Ventures with participation by Joy Capital and all previous investors: Ansonia Holdings, Aleph, and Samsung NEXT.

-In 2020, Healthy.io was awarded funding as part of a £150,000 'call to action' for new and innovative ways to use digital technology in response to coronavirus and 'beyond'.
+In 2020, Healthy.io was awarded funding as part of a £150,000 'call to action' for new and innovative ways to use digital technology in response to coronavirus and 'beyond' in Wales.
 The selected technology was a wound assessment app called SPOT which enables image capturing and semi-automatic in-app measurements via a smartphone camera.
 The system aims to scan wounds with a dedicated app, the images are then normalised and shared on a secure digital portal which can be viewed by tissue viability nurses, district nurses and GPs.